offsoc/forgejo/tests/integration/README.md

 ```
 fmt.Printf("XXXXX %+v\n",resp)
 ```
 to "visually" inspect what is going on (here the variable resp).
-I add the tag XXXXX because this help to visually find the output as well as allow to search for it easily.
+We add the tag XXXXX because this help to visually find the output as well as allow to search for it easily.
 Or %T to see the type of a variable:
 ```
 parser := NewHTMLParser(t, resp.Body)
 fmt.Printf("XXXXX %T\n",parser)